Differences between Docker containers and Golem VM runtime

 init script - or - to pass those environment variables alongside your commands, e.g.:

-Direct support for passing of environment variables is planned soon.
+Direct support for the passing of environment variables is planned soon.